 In evaluating an application for a special exception, a city can consider the cumulative effect of the proposed community residence because altering the character of the neighborhood or creating a de facto social service district interferes with the normalization and community integration at the core of a community residence.
-A city can consider whether the proposed community residence in combination with any existing community residences will alter the character of the surrounding neighborhood by creating an institutional atmosphere or by creating a de facto social service district by concentrating community residences on a block or in a neighborhood.
+A city can consider whether the proposed community residences will alter the character of the surrounding neighborhood by creating an institutional atmosphere or by creating a de facto social service district by concentrating community residences on a block or in a neighborhood.